kyleplathe/BlockFi_CaseStudy/README.md

 The last major trend is that traditional institutions and institutional investors are more interested in crypto lending.
 There was an introduction to credit scores on crypto lending platform, at the beginning of 2022, when the TransUnion credit firm announced a partnership with data exchange security firm Spring Lab.
 To obtain a lower interest rate borrowers would be able to share their credit information with lenders.

 As the crypto lending industry keeps growing, government regulations and traditional finance will become more interesting.
 It will gain a wider appeal with crypto skeptics and older investors.
-By watching the trends in the crypto lending space, the younger and older investors can get a better picture of the market and its future and learn from it.[Cited: Decentral Puplishing](https://decentralpublishing.com/3-crypto-lending-trends-for-over-40-investors/)
+By watching the trends in the crypto lending space, the younger and older investors can get a better picture of the market and its future and learn from it.
+[Cited: Decentral Puplishing](https://decentralpublishing.com/3-crypto-lending-trends-for-over-40-investors/)

 If I were to advise BlockFi to add new products I would ask that they offer reward debit cards.
 This would be similar to their credit cards rewards without having to apply for credit.
 This would allow more users to gain crypto rewards.
 I would also recommend that they offer more loan options to people that don't have large amounts of capital available.
 This would make lending more inclusive and bring more capital for investors.